oracle/terraform-provider-oci/website/docs/d/identity_domains_oci_console_sign_on_policy_consents.html.markdown

 	* returned: request
 	* type: string
 	* uniqueness: none
-* `locked` - Shows if the rule is locked
+* `justification` - The justification for the change when an identity domain administrator opts to modify the Oracle security defaults for the "Security Policy for Oracle Cloud Infrastructure Console" sign-on policy shipped by Oracle.

 	**SCIM++ Properties:**
-	* idcsSearchable: true
+	* idcsSearchable: false
 	* multiValued: false
-	* mutability: readWrite
+	* mutability: immutable
-	* required: false
+	* required: true
 	* returned: default
-	* type: boolean
+	* type: string
 	* uniqueness: none
 * `meta` - A complex attribute that contains resource metadata.
 All sub-attributes are OPTIONAL.